 Dr. Fortenberry adds that as a healthcare system, and based on recommendations from the AAP, it’s a Children’s priority to support the school districts and help get kids back into learning in some fashion.
 If your child’s school system is offering in-person options, we understand that it’s a very personal decision whether to send your child.
 Some things to consider, in addition to physical health, may include your child’s mental health, as well as her social and emotional well-being, and your child’s learning style.
 It’s also important to talk to your child’s doctors if you have concerns about her health.
 The CDC has created a school decision-making tool to help families with their schooling options.

-“One encouraging note is that the prevalence of COVID-19 in children, as well as the severity of the illness in most children, remains very low,” Dr. Fortenberry says.
-“We have seen very few kids hospitalized as a result of COVID-19.”
+“One encouraging note is that the severity of the illness in most children, remains very low,” Dr. Fortenberry says.
+“We have seen relatively few kids hospitalized as a result of COVID-19, and almost all who have been hospitalized have recovered.”

 “The safety of kids and educators is our No. 1 priority; the continued emotional, social, intellectual and developmental well-being of kids is essential.”–James Fortenberry, MD, Chief Medical Officer

-What should I keep in mind when reviewing my child’s school or daycare safety precautions?
+What should I keep in mind when reviewing my child’s school or childcare center safety precautions?

-If your child is scheduled to return to school or is going to daycare, or if you are planning to send your child to camps or aftercare, the CDC has provided guidelines regarding how children can return safely during COVID-19.
+If your child is scheduled to return to school or is going to a childcare center, or if you are planning to send your child to camps or aftercare, the CDC has provided guidelines regarding how children can return safely during COVID-19.

-Here’s a checklist of things to keep in mind when you are reviewing your child’s school or daycare policies:
+Here’s a checklist of things to keep in mind when you are reviewing your child’s school or childcare center policies:

 - Are they practicing social distancing as much as possible in the classroom, cafeteria, bathrooms, on the playground or bus, or in the gymnasium?
 Are kids seated, napping, eating or playing 6 feet apart?